NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

 ## Step 5: Prepare Your Commands Window

-Commands are actions that take place inside of Omniverse.
+Commands are actions that take place inside Omniverse.
 A simple command could be creating an object or changing a color.
 Commands are composed of a `do` and an `undo` feature.
 To read more about what commands are and how to create custom commands, read our [documentation](https://docs.omniverse.nvidia.com/kit/docs/omni.kit.commands/latest/Overview.html).

 Omniverse allows users and developers to see what commands are being executed as they work in the application.
 You can find this information in the *Commands* window: